asfadmin/Discovery-SearchAPI/cloudformation/NOTES.md

 TODO:

 - GitHub User, look at locking down apigateway more?
 Gateway doesn't support arn like other resources, so it's weird.
+(Especially the DELETE permission)
 - If looking at Lambda in GUI, the Gateway doesn't show up as a trigger.
 See if adding a link has a down side or not.
 - change the `cloudformation` dir to `automation`, so you can include github actions notes.
 - Add throdelling for SearchAPI stack?
 There's an account limit already in place.